 To maximise current income consistent with the preservation of principal and liquidity by investing in a diversified portfolio of high quality sterling denominated deposits and instruments.
 The primary objective is to maintain the net asset value of the Fund at par (net of earnings).

 We monitor our counterparties’ environmental, social and governance risk management on a regular basis; and take further action if necessary.
-Our research is based on external data sources and the work of our Ethical & Responsible Investment team.
+Our research is based on external data sources and the work of our Sustainability team.

 Suitable for public sector clients.